Want to stay informed about our latest news and events?

 A party to celebrate Rose Road

-We were then Southampton and District Spastics Association - we survived a relocation and devastating fire in 1959 and over the next 10 years the numbers increased to 160.
-A purpose built Centre (part funded by the Spastics Society now Scope) with a school for 40 children was built in Rose Road, Southampton.
-We helped young adults move to the Richmond Work Centre in 1966, and supported adults at Merlyn House run by the Spastics Society (now Scope).
+1959: We survived a relocation and devastating fire in 1959 and over the next 10 years the numbers increased to 160.
+A purpose built school (part funded by the Spastics Society now Scope) for 40 children was built in Rose Road, Southampton, giving us our modern name.

 The Rose Road Appeal and move to the Bradbury Centre

-During the 1990s the school and respite service were full and cramped and an appeal was launched in 1996 to raise £5 million to build a new state-of-the-art Centre.
-This was a huge task and achieved through the efforts of a number of amazing fundraisers including Martin Jay, Paul Murray and Janice Viveash, plus many, many more who helped raise the money needed to fund the building.
-Construction of the Bradbury Centre in Aldermoor commenced in 2002 marking the fiftieth birthday of Rose Road.
+1990s: The school and respite service were full and cramped and an appeal was launched in 1996 to raise £5 million to build a new state-of-the-art Centre.
+Thanks to the efforts of a number of amazing fundraisers including Martin Jay, Paul Murray and Janice Viveash, plus many, many more, construction of the Bradbury Centre in Aldermoor Road commenced in 2002, marking our 50th birthday.

-In 2003 a devastating fire took hold of the new building, one week before completion, which delayed the move by 9 months.
-Despite this setback, staff, supporters and the local Community meant that we could continue services until we moved in Christmas 2003.
-HRH Earl of Wessex officially opened the Bradbury Centre in January 2004.
+2003: A devastating fire one week before completion delayed the move by 9 months.
+Despite this setback, staff, supporters and the local community ensured we could continue services until we moved in in Christmas 2003.
+HRH The Earl of Wessex officially opened the Bradbury Centre in January 2004.

 The new centre transformed the way that "Rose Road" (yes we kept the name) worked.
-The residential short breaks was named "The Oaks and Acorns" by the young people, and provided an adult service separate from the children's service.
-It meant we could continue beyond 18, an age at which many families struggle with the transition.
-Rosewood School could offer more places in spacious classrooms and therapy rooms, and the magnificent facilities of hydrotherapy pool, soft play, sensory and gardens enhanced everyone's experiences at Rose Road.
-We started hiring our facilities to external users as well.
+The residential respite centre was named "The Oaks and Acorns" by the young people, and provided a separate childen’s and adults’ service.
+It meant we could continue beyond 18, an age at which many families struggle.

 Transfer of Rosewood School